 In contrast to the traditional relationship between person and place as observed through ethnographic textiles, these twin images of a costumed figure (one in front of a green screen and one in front of a unidentified location) represent the dissociation of contemporary society from the physical environment which it is dressed by.
 In today’s consumer world where the textile and fashion industries are considered some of the largest environmental polluters world wide, we choose to remain ignorant in regards to the unsustainable path we are carving for ourselves.
 Nowadays, it is common that we do not know who makes our clothes or where they are made.
 This lack of a tangible relationship with our own clothing is highlighted in the series of twin photographs created by using Photoshop compositing techniques and random background location photographs pulled from the Internet.
 The figure is repeatedly shown placed in locations that aim to reflect the true cost of our culture’s material identity.

-Traditionally, in order to decipher the layers of information embedded within a culture’s costume one can investigate the materials being used, the craftsmanship, design, decoration and embellishment.
-At the macro level these areas can traditionally communicate information such as worldviews, value systems, spiritual/mystical beliefs, and geographic environment.
-On a micro level, a culture’s clothing can reveal internal social structures such as: status, wealth, age and gender.
-Additionally, each handmade garment from a regional, Indigenous, or Tribal group reflects the personal artistry of its maker in both design vision and technical skill.
+Traditionally, in order to decipher the layers of information embedded within a culture’s clothing one can investigate the materials being used, the craftsmanship, design, decoration and embellishment.
+At the macro level these areas can traditionally communicate information such as worldviews, value systems, spiritual beliefs, and geographic environment.
+On a micro level, the garments of a culture can reveal internal social structures such as: status, wealth, age and gender.
+Additionally, each handmade garment reflects the personal artistry of its maker in both design vision and technical skill.
 Using this information as an outline to guide my project, I chose to address North America’s contemporary material identity by using two common and universally recognized, abundantly available items from today’s recycling industry, tees and tabs.

 Each garment like creation is formed without preconceived visions of what it will look like or what I want it to be.
 In an improvisational way I let the material I am working with guide me.
 In this case, t-shirts and what they have to offer set my creative boundaries.
 Initially, I was inspired to deconstruct the t-shirts focusing on making new forms through the identifiable parts such as the crew neck, hems, and seams as seen in the tunic like garment above (#3).
 The creation of what could be done in one garment would then inspire the following form and so on.
 Along the way, inspired by the shape created by removing and opening up the t-shirt sleeves I began layering them upon each other thus leading first to the floor length dress like garment form (#2) and then to the front & back paneled skirt like form (#1).
 The following two garments (#4 & #5) continued with the idea of layering, additionally focusing attention on design possibilities created by repetitive cutting.